-What To Eat In Cape Cod
+Restaurants In Cape Cod

 SNACK; Cobie’s Clam Shack, Brewster.
 Cobie’s is a picture-book roadside stand that serves up ice-cream, golden fried clams, hot dogs and all the great paper-plate dishes of summer.
 Burgers ($5.95), Lobster Roll ($14.95), Box of Fried Clams ($18.95) – no frills, pure summer-shack ambiance.
 Open May 17-Columbus Day 11am-9pm.

 EAT: Chillingsworth Restaurant and Chills Bistro, Brewster.
 If you’re feeling flush or are celebrating a special event, plan an evening at the excellent Chillingsworth Restaurant and Chills Bistro.
 Zagat’s deemed Chillingsworth “worth the drive from anywhere.”
 If you want to rush or catch a movie, ask to be seated in the Bistro – a more causal and lower priced section of the restaurant.
 For a meal to savor, reserve a table one of the intimate rooms in a gracious circa 1600’s home.
-The tasting menu might include Black/White Truffle Mac and Cheese, tuna tartar ringed by mango puree, a trio of ambrosial soups, perfectly seared Cape Scallops sitting on a bed of fresh corn risotto, and a cloudlike lemon custard for dessert.
-It’s so worth the $70 per person splurge.

 EAT: Brewster Fish House.
 It’s first come first served (no reservations taken) at this sensation of a restaurant.
 Some of the most innovative, contemporary dishes – Roasted Bone Marrow with Sea Urchin as Starter, anyone? ($14) – emerge from the kitchen in this cozy cottage right on Route 6A.
 From Grilled Faroe Island Salmon with Orange Cumin Glaze ($25) to Fettucini with Grilled Vegetables and Truffled Mornay Sauce ($18), your taste buds will thank you no matter what you choose.